musman12529/Project-Management-Platform/doc/proposal.md

 | 24  | API for third-party access   | Expose task data through an API                | Server           |
 | 25  | Integration with calendars   | Integrate tasks with Google Calendar, etc.     | Both             |

-### Long Description of Features (if needed):
-Add more detailed explanations for any features that require additional clarification here.

 ## 4. Implementation